310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 <th>(All I’ve ever done is pathetically lose my path over and over, but nobody ever blamed me — they only kept supporting me, protecting me, and cheering for me to keep going.
 That’s why I was able to make this much progress in my life without ever giving up.)</th>

 <th>(It’s all thanks to everyone that I’m here right now.
-At the very least, I’m gonna try to move forward little by little so that I avoid causing any delays!)</th>
+At the very least, I’m gonna try to move forward li'l by li'l so that I avoid causing any delays!)</th>

 <th>(The black flame is the mark of effort!
 With every single flame absorbed within me, I’ll use them as fuel and make those flames shine!)</th>